 - Choose to fly economy, as more people per plane means fewer emissions per person.

 - Many airlines now have carbon offset programs, where they try to compensate for the airplane’s emissions by investing in carbon reduction projects and initiatives.
 Supporting these airlines is another good option.

 - If your airline doesn’t offer carbon offsets, ClimateCare.com and TerraPass.com will offset the carbon created by your travel (and other activities) by planting trees and other environmental projects.

 When possible, choose to use greener modes of transportation when traveling.
 Ships, trains, buses, and even cars (when there is more than one passenger) are more efficient than planes.

-If you are renting a vehicle, make sure it is a hybrid or electric.
+If you are renting a vehicle, try to get a hybrid or electric model.
 These will use less fuel, and won’t pollute the surroundings as much.